CanOfBees/policy-modifier/README.md

 This directory includes the following:
 ```
 ├── output
+├── policy-adder-test.php
 ├── policy-updater-test.php
 └── resources
+    ├── xacml-policy-blank.xml
     ├── xacml-policy-with-embargo.xml
     └── xacml-policy-without-embargo.xml

 ```

-**policy-updater-test.php**: this is a simple PHP script that calls the apppropriate pieces to generate a sample document in `tests/output`.
+**policy-updater-test.php**: this is a simple PHP script that calls the appropriate pieces to generate a sample document in `tests/output`.
 This script updates the users and datastreams (DSIDs) in the XACML policy document.

+**policy-adder-test.php**: this is a simple PHP script that calls the appropriate pieces to generate a sample document in `tests/output`.
+This script inserts two separate _<Rule>_ elements, with the appropriate datastreams (DSIDs) and users.

 **output/**: a temporary holding place for test output.
 Files written here haven't been tracked by git.